-Alejandro Aguado, Victor Lopez, Jesus Martinez-Mateo, Thomas Szyrkowiec, Achim Autenrieth, Momtchil Peev, Diego Lopez, and Vicente Martin
+Alejandro Aguado, Victor Lopez, Jesus Martinez-Mateo, Thomas Szyrkowiec, Achim Autenrieth, Momtchil Peev, Diego Lopez and Vicente Martin

-Abstract-Today's networks are quickly evolving toward more dynamic and flexible infrastructures and architectures.
-This software-based evolution has seen its peak with the development of the software-defined networking (SDN) and network functions virtualization (NFV) paradigms.
-These new concepts allow operators to automate the setup of services, thus reducing costs in deploying and operating the required infrastructure.
+Abstract-Today's networks are quickly evolving towards more dynamic and flexible infrastructures and architectures.
+This software-based evolution has seen its peak with the development of software-defined networking (SDN) and network functions virtualization (NFV) paradigms.
+These new concepts allow operators to automate the setup of services, reducing costs in deploying and operating the required infrastructure.
 On the other hand, these novel paradigms expose new vulnerabilities, as critical information travels through the infrastructure from central offices, down to remote data centers and network devices.
-Quantum key distribution (QKD) is a state-of-the-art technology that can be seen as a source of symmetric keys in two separated domains.
-It is immune to any algorithmic cryptanalysis and is thus suitable for long-term security.
-This technology is based on the laws of physics, which forbids us from copying the quantum states exchanged between two endpoints from which a secret key can be extracted.
+Quantum key distribution (QKD) is a state of the art technology that can be seen as a source of symmetric keys in two separated domains.
+It is immune to any algorithmic cryptanalysis, thus suitable for long term security.
+This technology is based on the laws of physics, that forbid to copy the quantum states exchanged between two endpoints from which a secret key can be extracted.
 Thus, even though it has some limitations, a correct implementation can deliver keys of the highest security.
-In this paper, we propose the integration of QKD systems with well-known protocols and methodologies to secure the network's control plane in an SDN and NFV environment.
-Furthermore, we experimentally demonstrate a workflow where QKD keys are used together with classically generated keys to encrypt communications between cloud and SDN platforms for setting up a service via secure shell, while showcasing the applicability to other cryptographic protocols.
+In this paper, we propose the integration of OKD systems with wellknown protocols and methodologies to secure the network's control plane in an SDN and NFV environment.
+Furthermore, we experimentally demonstrate a workflow where QKD keys are used together with classically generated keys to encrypt communications between cloud and SDN platforms for setting up a service via secure shell (SSH), while showcasing the applicability to other cryptographic protocols.